Bay and Target Information

 •NO armor piercing, steel core, or penetrator ammo.
 (These are soft steel, made for non-magnum pistol rounds.)

-•It costs several hundred dollars to buy new plates, so please be cognizant of what you are using, and only use firearms and ammunition that will not damage the plates.
+•It costs several hundred dollars to buy new plates, so please be mindful of what you are using, and only use firearms and ammunition that will not damage the plates.

 RIFLE/SHOTGUN BAYS